MARKET PULSE-US stocks to watch: Chesapeake, Halliburton, Berkshire

 BERKSHIRE HATHAWAY INC, $120,050, down 1 pct

-Shares fell in reaction to the news that Chief Executive Warren Buffett has prostate cancer and will start radiation treatment this summer.
+Shares in the company fell in early trading, a relatively limited reaction to the news that Chief Executive Warren Buffett has stage 1 prostate cancer and will start radiation treatment this summer.

-The world’s second-largest oilfield services company, reported a higher quarterly profit as North American sales hit a record high despite major challenges.
+The world’s second-largest oilfield services company reported higher quarterly profit as North American revenue reached a record high.

 Nestle, the world’s biggest food group, is closing in on a deal to buy Pfizer’s infant nutrition business for up to $10 billion to boost its business in China and extend its lead in the world of formula milk for babies, sources familiar with the matter said on Wednesday.